mitodl/micromasters/grades/README.md

 This can be used for creating an issue task at the end of each exam session.
 Just copy and paste the source markdown:

-- [ ] Deliver preliminary grade report to the course team
-- [ ] Wait for course team to deliver adjust grades
+- [ ] Wait for course team to deliver adjusted grades
 - [ ] Test adjusted grades and confirm counts of new course certificates and program certificates
 - [ ] Wait for course team to confirm counts with faculty
 - [ ] load adjusted grades